Vilmos Apor: Life

-On the afternoon of 28 March 1945 - Good Friday - as Soviet troops reached his diocese he offered safe haven to numerous women and children in his residence and also protected women who feared being raped.
-Four or five drunken Soviet soldiers arrived with the intention of bringing 100 women to their barracks but Apor had them well-hidden in the cellar.
-He refused to give them up and a long altercation saw an officer making threats with his gun and soon gave chase to a girl who came out of her hiding place; the girl screamed "Uncle Vilmos!
-Help!" and he ran to her defense and shouted at them: "Out!
-Get out of here!"
-The officers turned to leave but one officer turned around and opened fire with a machine gun that shot him three times.
-Apor suffered a first shot that grazed his forehead as well as a second in the right sleeve of his cassock and the third that perforated his abdomen.
-Meanwhile the soldiers became frightened and fled the scene.
+In 1945, as Soviet troops reached his diocese, he offered safe haven to numerous women and children in his residence and also protected women who feared being raped.
+Several drunken Soviet soldiers arrived with the intention of bringing 100 women to their barracks, but Apor had them well-hidden in the cellar.
+He refused to give them up.
+All of a sudden, a girl came out of her hiding place, and the Soviets ran to her.
+For a moment the bishop's dramatic intervention took the Russians by surprise, and they went towards the exit.
+Then one of them turned back and with his machine-gun fired a series of shots.
+Sándor Pálffy, the bishop's seventeen-year-old nephew, jumped in front of him to protect him and was hit by three shots.
+The bishop, too, was hit by three bullets; one lightly grazed his forehead, the second passed through the right sleeve of his cassock, and the third, the most dangerous one, penetrated his abdomen.

-He lent on the arms of two of his aides and walked towards the cellar with blood coming from his forehead.
-A doctor administered first aid and Apor's sister Gizella aided the doctor in placing her brother on a stretcher which a blanket to cover him.
-But getting to the hospital took longer due to checkpoints and had to stop several times since the Soviets wanted to inspect the ambulance; the blanket had to be taken off him on these occasions so the Soviets could see there were no hidden treasure.
+Apor lent on the arms of two of his aides and walked towards the cellar with blood coming from his forehead.
+A doctor administered first aid and Apor's sister Gizella aided the doctor in placing her brother on a stretcher with a blanket to cover him.
+But getting to the hospital took longer due to checkpoints and they had to stop several times since the Soviets wanted to inspect the ambulance; the blanket had to be taken off him on these occasions so the Soviets could see there were no hidden treasure.
 Professors Jung and Petz - who had known Apor - performed the operation which seemed to be successful and saw a slight improvement on Holy Saturday when he received the Eucharist with his sister at his side.
 He thanked God for having accepted his sacrifice and for the fact that the women he protected were still safe.
-On Easter his condition deteriorated for an infection had set in; he made his confession and was given the Anointing of the Sick but pain increased.
+On Easter his condition deteriorated because an infection had set in; he made his confession and was given the Anointing of the Sick but pain increased.
 He remained lucid with his sister and Doctor Jung at his side in addition to the nurses and the parish priest.

 He died from his injuries not long after in the afternoon of 2 April 1945.
 István Sándor witnessed a stretcher on 3 April being carried from the hospital and saw the bishop's remains as it was being transported.
 The funeral was put on hold due to conflict in the area but was carried out within a week of his death.
 His remains were buried in a Carmelite church; his confessor was the Carmelite priest Erno Szeghy who had served as such since 1943 or 1944.
 His remains were later relocated to the diocesan cathedral.
 Pope John Paul II visited his tomb in 1996.